mrbesher/ytucode_yr1/README.md

-# ytucode 1. year
+# C Code
 This repository contains some projects that I wrote / am writing for university assignments.
-Folders are named after their relative courses.
-There are a huge room for improvments and there are a lot of things that I know now and didn't when I wrote those.
+Folders are named after their relative courses / projects.
+There is a huge room for improvments and there are a lot of things that I know now and didn't when I wrote those.
 I don't plan on doing anything with these projects anyway, so I am making them open source for fun.

 ## Tetris
 A simple implementation of the popular TETRIS game lacking a lot of functionality.
 It works best on unix-like operating systems.